Gammaproteobacteria

 Gammaproteobacteria is a class of bacteria in the phylum Pseudomonadota (synonym Proteobacteria).
 It contains about 250 genera, which makes it the most genus-rich taxon of the Prokaryotes.
 Several medically, ecologically, and scientifically important groups of bacteria belong to this class.
-It is composed by all Gram-negative microbes and is the most phylogenetically and physiologically diverse class of Proteobacteria.
+All members of this class are Gram-negative.
+It is the most phylogenetically and physiologically diverse class of the Pseudomonadota.

-These microorganisms can live in several terrestrial and marine environments, in which they play various important roles, including extreme environments such as hydrothermal vents.
-They generally have different shapes - rods, curved rods, cocci, spirilla, and filaments and include free living bacteria, biofilm formers, commensals and symbionts, some also have the distinctive trait of being bioluminescent.
-Metabolisms found in the different genera are very different; there are both aerobic and anaerobic (obligate or facultative) species, chemolithoautotrophics, chemoorganotrophics, photoautotrophs and heterotrophs.
+Members of Gammaproteobacteria live in several terrestrial and marine environments, in which they play various important roles, including in extreme environments such as hydrothermal vents.
+They can have different shapes, rods, curved rods, cocci, spirilla, and filaments, and include free living bacteria, biofilm formers, commensals and symbionts; some also have the distinctive trait of being bioluminescent.
+Diverse metabolisms are found in Gammaproteobacteria; there are both aerobic and anaerobic (obligate or facultative) species, chemolithoautotrophics, chemoorganotrophics, photoautotrophs and heterotrophs.